neogilab/COVID19/README.md

 ```

 ## Requirements
-python
+All the analysis were performed in Linux-ubuntu environment.
-1. A linux distribution.
+1. Python3.5+ (Please check https://github.com/zqfang/gseapy for GSEAPY requirements.)
-2. Install the few required **R packages** :
+2. R packages (Analysis and figure generation) :

 ```
 Rscript source/requierements.R